IBM/cpd-cli/cpdbr-oadp/README.md

 Check "cpd-cli oadp backup logs \<backup-name\>" or "cpd-cli oadp restore logs \<restore-name\>" for errors.
 Errors during Velero backup/restore are captured in these logs.

+### Restic pod logs
+Check the logs of the restic pods in oadp-operator namespace for restic errors.

 ### Velero pod log
-In the oadp-operator namespace, check the log of the velero pod for errors.
+In the oadp-operator namespace, check the log of the velero pod for velero server errors.

 ## General OADP Installation Troubleshooting Tips